bendtherules/bendtherules.github.com/posts/how-does-Array-iterator-work?.md

 	a.
 Set `[[IteratedArrayLike]]` = `undefined`.
 	(<span id="note-2">⭐️2️⃣</span> Yes, once it reaches the end - it sets linked array to undefined.
 This is to ensure the once the iterator has finished, it will never return any more value.
 This undefined array is handled in step 0.
-	If this was not done, then array length could have increased before next call and then it would again return new values after saying `done:true` earlier.)
+	If this was not done and if array length was increased before next call, then it would again return new values after saying `done:true` earlier.)

 	b.
 Return `{value: undefined, done: false}`